 Step Description 1.
-Add sites to Content Server: a.
-From the Admin tab, select Sites > Add New. b.
-Enter the site name and description. c.
+Ad a. b. c. d sites to Content Server: From the Admin tab, select Sites > Add New.
+Enter the site name and description.
 Select a preview method by which you will preview the site's content (when the content is created).
 The "Sites" node (rather than the configuration pool) can be the starting point for creating sites.
 When you execute step 1, Content Server adds the site to the "Sites" node.
-Under the newly added site, Content Server creates a set of subnodes that prompt you for site components: • The "Users" sub-node prompts you for users. • The "Asset Types" sub-node prompts you for asset types (created by developers). • The "CS-Desktop" sub-node prompts you to enable CS-Desktop. • The "CS DocLink" sub-node prompts you to enable CS-DocLink.
+Under the newly added site, Content Server creates a set of subnodes that prompt you for site components: The "Users" sub-node prompts you for users.
+The "Asset Types" sub-node prompts you for asset types (created by developers).
+The "CS-Desktop" sub-node prompts you to enable CS-Desktop.
+The "CS DocLink" sub-node prompts you to enable CS-DocLink.
 Each sub-node is equipped with a linking mechanism that allows you to associate the subnode, and therefore the site, with data in the configuration pool.
-Because of this linking mechanism, the sub-nodes cannot be deleted or supplemented with custom sub-nodes.
-All data required by the sub-nodes must be entered in to the configuration pool, described next.
-2. Populate the configuration pool with components, such as users, asset types, and roles.
-The configuration pool begins with the AssetMaker node and ends with Content Server Management Tools , as shown in the figure on page 50.
+Because of this linking mechanism, the sub-nodes must be entered in to the configuration pool, described next.
+2. Po co rol pulate the configuration pool with mponents, such as users, asset types, and es.
+The configuration pool begins with the AssetMaker node and ends with Content Server Management Tools, as shown in the figure on page 50.
 The configuration pool enables you to select and create components for the site and to associate the components with each other.
 Data that you establish in the configuration pool remains independent of any sites (and therefore inaccessible to users) until you associate the data with the sites.

-Step Description 3. sociate and enable components in the offiguration pool with the site: a.
+Step Description 3.
+As: cor sociate and enable components in the afiguration pool with the site: a.
 From the Admin tab, select Sites and the Site name.
 The "Sites" node is the endpoint of the site building process.
-In this step, you once again Add users and asset types to the site.Enable the users and asset types by use the "Sites" node, this time to associate components in the configuration pool to the site that you added in step 1. means of start menu items, access permissions, and permissions to tree Note that components in the configuration pool are reusable; they can be associated with as many sites as necessary.
+In this step, you once again b.
+Add users and asset types to the site. components in the configuration pool to the site that you added in step 1. υ. means of start menu items, access permissions, and permissions to tree tabs.
+Note that components in the configuration pool are reusable; they can be associated with as many sites as necessary.